Puppy potty training is an exercise in patience and love.

 Our little companions want nothing more than to make us happy over their day, including eating, sleeping, and going potty.

-Dog potty training typically takes months, and it comes down to teamwork, routine, and positive reinforcement.
+Dog potty training typically takes weeks, if not months, involving teamwork, routine, and positive reinforcement.

 When are puppies potty trained?

-Legally, puppies can go home from the breeder at 8 weeks in most locations, making this the age when most puppies begin formal potty training.
+Legally, puppies can go home from the breeder at 8 weeks in most locations, which is the age at which most puppies begin formal potty training.

 If the puppies are in a shelter with their parent dog(s), for example, they’ll learn to trot out to the yard when it’s time to do their business.